hitoshi-watase/sercrod/docs/reference/directives/websocket.md

 Placeholder behavior:

 - If the URL still contains placeholders when evaluated:
-  - Nablla aborts the connection attempt and logs a warning.
+  - Sercrod aborts the connection attempt and logs a warning.
   - Once the data is ready and the URL expands cleanly, a new connection attempt can be triggered via forced update or user action.